DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 The moment elven shrine maiden gave him answer with such serious look, Kai turned white.

-"This is a first time for me to see such boiling thing.
+"This is a first time for me to see it in such boiling state.
-I wonder if there was some sort of mistake when mixing it."
+I wonder if there was some sort of mistake when I've been mixing it."

 "Obviously there is some mistake, isn't!?"